Patient information

 The clinics are easy to reach but it’s best to arrive 10 minutes early – there’s often a little paperwork to complete on the day.
 Appointments at the private hand surgery clinic are usually around 20 to 30 minutes long but this may be a touch longer if you need an x-ray.

-If you have any useful medical notes or scans, please bring them along.
-In particular, CDs containing x-ray, CT or MRI images are very useful and can be uploaded onto the Cleveland system for ease of reference.
+If you have any useful medical notes or have had previous imaging, in particular X-rays, CT or MRI scans please speak with his Medical Secretary, Donald who can arrange for these to be uploaded onto the Cleveland Clinic London system for ease of reference.
 Similarly, referral letters from your GP or physio are very useful.

 Please make sure that your insurance company knows you are attending and that the consultation is covered by your scheme.
 Depending on your policy, the consultation fee may only be partially covered, and you may be asked to cover the rest.
 Self-funding patients without insurance may be asked to settle their fees on the day.